nicolashery/nicolashery.com/posts/2025-03-05-decoding-json-sum-types-in-go.md

 In this method we:

 - first encode the wrapped interface as JSON (unlike decoding, we can do this because the interface here will be initialized with an underlying concrete type: `CreateObject`, `UpdateObject`, etc.)
-- second, to add the tag in the `"type"` field, we do a roundtrip of: decoding into a `map[string]any`, adding the tag to that map, and re-encoding the map into JSON
+- second, to add the tag in the `"type"` field, we do a roundtrip: decode into a `map[string]any`, add the tag to that map, and re-encode the map into JSON

-Notice that for `UnmarshalJSON` I use the `exhaustive` linter in `UnmarshalJSON` to make sure I handle all possible tags, and for `MarshalJSON` I use the `go-check-sumtype` linter to make sure I handle all possible variant structs.
+Notice that I use the `exhaustive` linter in `UnmarshalJSON` to make sure I handle all possible tags, and I use the `go-check-sumtype` linter in `MarshalJSON` to make sure I handle all possible variant structs.
 So given I keep the "enum" and "sum type" up-to-date, I will have exhaustiveness checking in both these methods (in addition to other methods or functions, such as `TransformAction` we saw earlier).

 That's it!
-Yes, there is a bit of boilerplate, but if one is doing Go they are already probably ok with a little boilerplate here and there.
+Yes, there is a bit of boilerplate, but if one is using Go they are probably already OK with a little boilerplate here and there.
 Also, between AI coding assistants and other codegen tools, the cost of boilerplate can be mitigated.
 And finally there is that thing we say, "code is read (and maintained) much more often that written"?
-So I'd argue the added type-safety and catching things and compile-time instead of runtime might be worth the tradeoff.
+So I'd argue the added type-safety and the fact that we catch issues and compile-time instead of runtime may be worth the tradeoff.

 ## Alternative implementations

-Of course, the implementation described above is only _one possible way_ of decoding JSON sum types in Go.
+Of course the implementation described above is only _one possible way_ of decoding JSON sum types in Go.
 Below are a couple alternatives, some of which we've already mentioned.

 There is the "bag of all branches" approach ([full example here](https://github.com/nicolashery/example-tagged-union/blob/main/go/alt2/alt2.go)):